umgbhalla/starred/README.md

 ## Mustache

+- [timescale/tobs](https://github.com/timescale/tobs) - tobs - The Observability Stack for Kubernetes.
+Easy install of a full observability stack into a k8s cluster with a CLI tool or Helm charts.
 - [redkubes/otomi-core](https://github.com/redkubes/otomi-core) - Self-hosted DevOps Platform as a Service for Kubernetes
 - [hisbaan/dotfiles](https://github.com/hisbaan/dotfiles) - There's no place like ~/...
 Take a look at the laptop branch for some laptop-specific settings along with some tweaks for HiDPI.